taroserigano/H-E-B-ATM-Master-_-_/README.md

 ## Performance & Caching

-This app is tuned for responsiveness and speed using multiple strategies:
+Built for speed and UI fluidity:

 ### React Query + Optimistic UI
-- Handles all API caching, syncing, and retries.
+- Handles all API calls, caching, retries, and syncing.
-- **Optimistic updates**: balance and transaction list update instantly while awaiting confirmation, with rollback if needed.
-- Cache invalidation is scoped to the impacted queries—no redundant re-fetching.
+- Optimistic updates make transactions feel immediate.
+- Manual cache invalidation ensures precise updates—no over-fetching.

-### Data Prefetching with Server Components
+### Data Prefetching
-- On page load, balance data is preloaded on the server using `prefetchQuery` + `HydrationBoundary`.
+- The dashboard preloads balance on the server using `prefetchQuery` + `HydrationBoundary`.
-- This avoids client-side loading delays and ensures fast first paint.
+- Results in fast time-to-content without client-side loading delays.

-### Memoization for Stability
+### Memoization for Efficiency
-- `React.memo`: avoids re-renders for static components.
+- `React.memo`: avoids unnecessary re-renders.
-- `useMemo`: caches stable values like formatted data and query functions.
+- `useMemo`: caches expensive values (like formatted balances).
-- `useCallback`: keeps event handlers like `handleSubmit` stable and avoids triggering unnecessary effects.
+- `useCallback`: memoizes stable event handlers to reduce effect triggers and renders.

-Together, these techniques reduce client-side rendering cost, improve perceived performance, and make the app feel responsive under real usage conditions.
+These combined techniques ensure the UI remains **fast, lean, and responsive**.

 ---

 ## Authentication & Session Management

-- Auth is handled via **HttpOnly cookies** for security and reliability.
-- Middleware enforces auth across all API routes.
+- Login sets an `accountId` in an **HttpOnly cookie**.
+- API routes are protected using middleware.
-- Session state persists across tabs and refreshes, and logout clears the session server-side.
+- Logout clears the session using secure `Set-Cookie`.

+This avoids token storage in JavaScript and ensures consistent behavior across tabs and reloads.

 ---

 ## MongoDB Persistence

-- Stores user account data, transaction history, and daily withdrawal tracking.
+- Stores account balance, PIN, and full transaction history.
+- Tracks `withdrawnToday` and `lastWithdrawDate` for enforcing daily limits.
+- Each transaction includes amount, type, date, and resulting balance.

-- Combines the native MongoDB driver for performance with Mongoose for schema validation.
+Combines native MongoDB driver performance with schema validation via Mongoose.
-- Each transaction captures amount, timestamp, and resulting balance for auditability.

 ---

 ## Zod Validation

-- Login input is validated server-side using **Zod**, ensuring clean, typed, and secure input handling.
+All login input is validated on the server using **Zod**, ensuring clean, typed, and secure request payloads.

 ---

 ## Core Features

-- Secure PIN-based login
+- Secure PIN login
-- Real-time balance view
+- Real-time balance display
-- Deposits and withdrawals
+- Deposits and withdrawals with validation
-- Daily withdrawal limits
+- Daily withdrawal limit logic
-- Optimistic UI updates
+- Optimistic UI feedback
-- Excel transaction export
+- Transaction history with Excel export
-- Prefetched server data for fast hydration
+- Server prefetching with fast hydration
-- Memoized components and logic
+- Memoized UI and logic for performance
-- Cookie-based session auth
+- Cookie-based session handling
-- Route-level protection middleware
+- Middleware-protected API endpoints

 ---